alexindigo/deeply/README.md

 assert.equal(subj(3, 4), result.a.b(3, 4));
 ```

+#### and their prototype chain

 In case you care about prototype objects, it will work too.

 ```javascript
 var clone = require('deeply');